How to Get Into College: 9 Admissions Tips

 • High SAT/ACT scores can impress admissions committees, even at test-optional schools.

-• Students can demonstrate interest by applying early decision and visiting the campus.
+• Students can demonstrate their interest by applying early decision and visiting the campus.

 The college application process is unlike any other.
-It requires hard work, determination, and often the help of family and school administrators.
+It requires hard work, determination, and often the help of family, school staff, or college advisors.
 On top of earning good grades and strong SAT or ACT scores, you must write a compelling essay and secure letters of recommendation.

 But getting into a good school doesn’t have to be an uphill battle.
 Below, we introduce our top nine tips to help you increase your chances of getting accepted to your dream college.